runmat-org/runmat/docs/INTRODUCTION_TO_RUNMAT_GPU.md

 Continuing the example above, the planner makes a costed decision for `rand`:

-- If the provider exposes GPU RNG and the array is large enough (element-count exceeds the auto‑offload threshold or it will be reused), generating on the GPU is cheaper because it avoids a host→device upload.
+- If the provider exposes GPU RNG hooks, `rand` is generated on the device to avoid uploads and keep residency on GPU.
-- If the array is small or GPU RNG isn’t available, generating on the host and doing a single upload is cheaper and simpler.
+- If hooks are unavailable, RunMat generates on the host and uploads once to preserve downstream GPU residency.

-For this small example (1024×1), host generation is typically cheaper; the fused elementwise chain and the reduction are offloaded to the GPU (green):
+For this example (1024×1), `rand` is produced on device when supported; the fused elementwise chain and the reduction are offloaded to the GPU (green):

 Note: In this guide, “provider” refers to the active acceleration backend (currently wgpu).
 It’s a portable layer that targets Metal (macOS), DirectX 12 (Windows), and Vulkan (Linux) without code changes.
 The provider:
 - Selects the right GPU API for your OS/device.